Newsletter US Immigration Update June 2008

 - Mandamus Lawsuits – Since the USCIS and the FBI agreed to speed-up the name check process, all of our pending mandamus lawsuits have been settled in our clients’ favor.
 Thanks to the USCIS and the FBI for solving this long-festering problem!

 - OPT Rule Lawsuit– In late May, a group of organizations opposed to the H-1B visa category filed a lawsuit against the Bush Administration’s rule which allows certain foreign-born graduates of U.S. universities to obtain an additional 17 months of Optional Practical Training.
-We link to the story from our “Computer Professionals” page at
+We link to the story from our “Students” page at

 - Physicians– In May, the House of Representatives voted to extend the current Conrad 30 J waiver program for physicians for another five years.
 When Congress reconvenes on June 3, we will turn our attention to the Senate.
 The Conrad 30 Improvement Act (S.2672), which is pending in the Senate, would increase the number of waivers granted, and would permit IMGs who do their training in H-1B status to be exempted from EB numerical caps if they practice in medically underserved areas for three years.
 This would be a significant benefit for physicians born in India and mainland China.
 We link to the complete text of the Senate bill from our “Immigration Legislation” page at